simeononsecurity/simeononsecurity.ch/content/guides/windows-batch-scripting-automating-tasks-guide/index.en.md

 echo Hello, world!
 ```

-In this example, `@echo off` disables the display of commands as they are executed, and `echo` is used to print text to the console.
+In this example, `@echo off` disables the display of commands as they're executed, and `echo` is used to print text to the console.

 ### Variables and Parameters